Range of Motion.

 What this range of motion can tell us?

-Well, depending on the basic mobility of the person, we expect a minimum and maximum range.
+Well, depending on the essential mobility of the person, we expect a minimum and maximum range.

-- Flexion (able to flex the head forward, and leave a gap of 3cm from between the chin and the sternum)
+- Flexion (able to flex the head forward and leave a gap of 3cm between the chin and the sternum)

 - Extension, we look in too 70° of movement